-In a very large stock pot, combine 1 gallon of chicken stock.
+To a very large stock pot, add 1 gallon of chicken stock.
 That’s 4 boxes/cartons or 8 normal cans.
 OR if you can find these jumbo cans it’s a little less than 3 of those.

 Bring this mixture to a boil and then let it cool to room temperature.